shwongsoohar/rahul-thakoor.github.io/_posts/2017-04-09-How-to-get-started-with-NodeBots?-The-hardware?.md

 externalLink: false
 ---

 When it comes to starting a DIY Electronics project, one can be overwhelmed by the myriad of choices.
-First you have to choose a board, then you have to choose sensors and actuators for your project.
 With so many varieties out there, how to get started?

 The basic components include: Processing, Input/Output, Circuits and Wiring and Power.